jongrover/css-light-grid/README.md

 ## Usage

 To use, include light-grid.css in your css folder.
-In your html page link to the file.
+In your html page link to the file:
  `<link rel="stylesheet" href="css/light-grid.css">`
  Then include a wrapping element with a class of container.
 Inside container add an element with a class of row.
 Inside rows add as many elements with class of col-&lt;number&gt;.
 Column numbers fall between 1 and 12.
 The number of columns should only add up to maximum of 12.